-Carly is a leading junior whose practice covers all aspects of chancery and commercial litigation and advisory work.
-She has a broad range of experience in matters including insolvency (both personal and corporate), company and partnership, directors disqualification, professional negligence, banking, mortgage, guarantees and recovery of assets, trusts, contractual disputes and sale of goods.
+Carly is a leading individual whose practice covers all aspects of chancery and commercial litigation and advisory work.
+She has a broad range of experience in matters including insolvency (both personal and corporate), company and partnership, shareholder disputes, directors disqualification, professional negligence, banking, mortgage, guarantees and recovery of assets, trusts, contractual disputes and sale of goods.

 In 2010 Carly was appointed as Junior Counsel to the Crown (Provincial Panel) and was re-appointed in 2018 to Regional Panel A.

 Her clients include insolvency practitioners, banks, multi-nationals, small businesses, professional firms and private individuals, as well as the Secretary of State for Business, Energy and Industrial Strategy and other Government Departments.

 Carly has recently secured an important victory in the Court of Appeal in the case of Allsop v Banner Jones and Cohen, which has significant and wide ranging implications for future claims (see more here).

 Alsop v Banner Jones & Cohen: Acting for the Appellant in this complex professional negligence action.
 Successfully appealed to the Court of Appeal against the High Court’s order striking out part of the claim.
 The case continues.

 Acting for Claimants in a mass international tort claim (group action) regarding the Fundao dam disaster.